Tap Repair & Installation Greenwich — Verified Local Plumbers

 Installation time varies from one hour for a straightforward swap to half a day where pipework needs adapting or supply pressures need balancing.
 Most tap repairs and tap installations in Greenwich can be completed in one visit if the correct parts are available.

 If your tap is dripping, stiff or leaking — that is a repair.
 If you want a different tap in a different style — that is an installation.
-If you are not sure whether your existing tap is worth repairing or better replaced, a plumber can tell you within the first visit.
+If you are not sure whether your existing tap is worth repairing or better replaced, a plumber can usually advise during the first visit.

 What causes tap faults in Greenwich properties